Office for Life Sciences: Life Sciences Vision (2021–present)

-The Life Sciences Vision sits within and underneath the overarching cross-governmental and cross-sector Plan for Growth.
+The Life Sciences Vision is a part of the UK Government's Plan for Growth.

 Work of the OLS

 Life sciences indicators

 Since 2015, the Office for Life Sciences has published data annually which assesses UK life science sector performance against international standards, practices, and trends.
 The indicators cover the research environment, domestic market, production environment, international collaboration, investment environment, and access to skilled labour.

 The data is routinely used by policy makers to track sector performance.
 In July 2023, the UK's primary pharmaceutical representative body, the Association of the British Pharmaceutical Industry (ABPI), responded to a publication of the indicators and assessed that inward life sciences foreign direct investment (FDI) had fallen by 47% in 2022 compared to 2021, falling to £1 billion from £1.9 billion.